Nemanja-Malesija/Odin_landing_page/README.md

 My second The odin challenge:

-// This project consists of nav, 5 sections and a footer
+// This project consists of naviga, 5 sections and a footer

 // nav:
 Ued flexbox to align items.
 In the nav there is a logo, and an unordered list with last link which is call to action.